adnansaki1097/plagiarism-detection-system/README.md

-# plagiarism-detection-system
+# Plagiarism Detection System

-A web-based Plagiarism Detection System built using Python and Flask.
-It analyzes multiple text documents and calculates similarity using TF-IDF and cosine similarity techniques.
-The project demonstrates core concepts of NLP, software engineering, and backend–frontend integration for academic purposes.
+This is a web-based plagiarism detection system developed using Python and Flask.
+It detects similarity between multiple text documents using TF-IDF and cosine similarity techniques.

+## Technologies Used
+- Python
+- Flask
+- HTML
+- scikit-learn

+## How to Run
+1. Install dependencies:
+   pip install flask scikit-learn
+2. Run the app:
+   python app.py